Andrea Bréard

 Andrea Bréard (also published as Andrea Eberhard and Andrea Eberhard-Bréard) is a German historian of mathematics and sinologist specializing in Chinese mathematics.
 She is Alexander von Humboldt Professor of Sinology in the Department of Classical World and Asian Cultures at the University of Erlangen–Nuremberg.

 Education and career

 Bréard earned a diploma in mathematics at the Technical University of Munich in 1991.
 After continuing study in China at Fudan University, she returned to Germany for a PhD at Technische Universität Berlin in 1997, supervised by Eberhard Knobloch.
-She earned a second doctorate in 1998 in France through Paris Diderot University, and completed a habilitation at TU Berlin in 2008.
+She earned a second doctorate in 1998 in France through Paris Diderot University, and completed a habilitation at Technische Universität Berlin in 2008.

-She worked as a researcher at TU Munich from 1992 to 2004, under the direction of Konrad Königsberger.
+She worked as a researcher at the Technical University of Munich from 1992 to 2004, under the direction of Konrad Königsberger.
 From 2005 to 2017 she was maître de conférences at the University of Lille in France, also holding various short-term positions in France, Germany, and the US.
 From 2017 to 2021 she held a professorship at Paris-Saclay University, and in 2021 she moved to the University of Erlangen–Nuremberg as Humboldt Professor.